reynoldsnlp/udar/README.md

 ## Introduction

+> NB!
+Documentation is currently limited to docstrings.
+I recommend that you
+> use `help()` frequently to see how to use classes and methods.
+For example,
+> to see what options are available for building a `Document`, try
+> `help(Document)`.

 The most common use-case is to use the `Document` constructor to automatically tokenize and analyze a text.
 If you `print()` a `Document` object, the result is an `XFST`/`HFST` stream: